 SOCIAL SKILLS PROGRAM

 The Secret Agent Society program is a 9 week group intervention created to help children between the ages of 8-12 with their social skills.
 The program is designed to help children learn about emotional regulation and social skills using fun and engaging methods based on the children being SAS cadets.
-It includes workbooks, a video game and 'gadgets' to help transfer the lessons to the child's home and school environments.
+It includes online interactive workbooks, a video game and 'gadgets' to help transfer the lessons to the child's home and school environments.
 The 'Cadet Meetings' are supplemented with parent training and school resources.
 We are taking expressions of interest so why not contact us today to find out more.

 We believe that everyone deserves to have a fulfilling and meaningful life - including people with disabilities.

 Happy Minds is proud to support National Disability Insurance Scheme (NDIS) participants, offering Therapeutic Support to eligible clients under the scheme.
 We also provide relevant assessments and support with NDIS applications.